 With the advancement of non-invasive human neural imaging techniques such as functional magnetic resonance imaging (fMRI), neuroscientists now enjoy an ever-increasing amount of open data, better spatial and temporal resolution, and new ways of imaging the brain.
 But the development of computational tools to analyze these data have not kept pace with these advances.

 I have identified and analyzed the source of a statistical bias in a powerful analysis tool called representational similarity analysis, and contributed a Bayesian algorithm that estimate the similarity structure of neural representation with much less bias.
-Recently, I have developed a new Bayesian tool that optimally extracts the true neurally related BOLD activity underlying the noisy fMRI data, using an imaging method called multi-echo fMRI.
+Recently, I have developed a new Bayesian tool (OHBM 2019) which optimally extracts the true neurally related BOLD activity underlying the noisy fMRI data, using an imaging method called multi-echo fMRI.

 The lab will continue to develop advanced computational tools for processing and understanding neuroimaging data based on Bayesian principle and tools from deep learning.
 I am also interested in developing novel biomarkers for psychiatric conditions.

 This is a new direction we are pursuing: how does spontaneous thought evolve?
 We are trying to decode spontaneous thoughts from fMRI data and study its dynamics.

 This line of research will take inspiration from findings in cognitive science and neuroscience to develope new architecture and new learning objective for deep neural networks.
 We are currently interested in how to learn a good representation of the world with similar constraints faced by infants.
 Stay tuned!